Homestead Hack: Paper Napkins in a Paperless Kitchen

 by Texas Homesteader ~

 Paper napkins in my paperless kitchen??
-Oh yeah, it’s easily possible y’all.
+Oh yeah, it’s still easily possible y’all.
 And it’s FREE!
 Come check out this handy Homestead Hack.

 Paper Napkins In A Paperless Kitchen??
 Oh yeah, it's easily possible y'all.
 Come check out this handy Homestead Hack! #TexasHomesteader